 Jon & Carla Bowlus

-Greetings from the WXML Ministry.
+Greetings from the NewVision FM Ministry.
 I, Jon, was born in 1958 and raised in Pemberville, a small town east of Bowling Green, Ohio, the youngest of four (two brothers and one sister).

 My father was a family doctor on the east side of Toledo.
 We lived on a thirty-seven acre wooded farm where I raised horses and sheep.
 My mother passed away when I was seven months old.
 Because of my father’s practice, my brothers, sister and I lived with my aunt and uncle in London, Ohio.
 My father would visit every other weekend until 1969, when he moved us back to the farm.
 Dad met Marilyn, from Toledo, and they were soon married.
 As a result of this new union, they blessed us with two brothers and a sister.

 In 1982, I met and married, Carla.
 We have been blessed with three beautiful children; Madelynn, born in 1983, Rebecca, in 1985, and Daniel, in 1987.
-They have very active lives with school, sports, and church activities.
-They have also accompanied me on mission trips to Mexico and to the migrant camps near Kansas City, Mo., where they were caught loving the Spanish children.
-I’m very proud of them!!
+They have very active lives with starting families of their own and have blessed us now with six grandchildren.
+It is truly a joy and such a blessing to be grandparents to these beautiful children.
+We are very proud of them!

 I was born in 1944 in a farming family of four children near Jenera, Ohio.
 Being next to eldest, my older brother passed down much of the work on the farm to me.
 I attended Arlington School for all 12 of my educational years.
 In 1953, while at Bible School in Jenera, Ohio, Mrs. Glada Jacobs took me to a Revival Service in Findlay and I gave my life to the Lord at the age of 9 years old.